 As well as mobile compatibility, the use of mobile apps for customer service is also on the rise.
 Due to high levels of customer engagement, mobile apps are predicted to become a very important customer contact channel in the future of call centers.

 The Internet of Things (IoT) refers to devices that are connected to the internet and can ‘talk’ to each other.
 As the head of techUK puts it, “the Internet of Things is made up of devices - from simple sensor to smartphones and wearables - connected together’.
-Check out the video from IMB below to see how the IoT works.

 For the future of call centers, this interconnectivity of devices brings the possibility of preemptive customer service.
 For example, if your TV senses a fault, it can contact customer service without your input.
 Customer support can then contact you to let you know your TV needs a replacement part, and arrange a time for this to be fitted.
 Your TV gets fixed before you even realise it was broken!